-The Board and Superintendent shall support teachers in their efforts to maintain discipline and a safe learning environment in accordance with state law, district discipline policy, and building rules.
+The Board and Superintendent shall support teachers in their efforts to maintain discipline and a safe learning environment in accordance with state law, District discipline policy, and established school discipline plans.

-B. District Student Discipline Plan and Supports
+B. District and School Student Discipline Plan and Supports